Reachability Preservers: New Extremal Bounds and Approximation Algorithms: Applications to Directed Steiner Network

-This allows us to focus on $k$-thick pairs.
-All previous works for DSN and related problems \cite{feldman,berman,chlamtac,DZ16} where this thin/thick pairs framework was used, handled the thick pairs in an extremely naive strategy: they sample a hitting set $S$ of $\tilde{O}(n/k)$ nodes, and try to connect every terminal in the pair set $P$ to every node in $S$.
-For instance, Chlamatac et al. take BFS trees in and out of each node in the hitting set.
-In their algorithm, $k$ is set to $n^{3/5}$ and so their hitting set has size $\tilde{O}(n^{2/5})$, which makes the cost of this stage $\tilde{O}(n^{7/5})$.
+So the thin demand pairs can be handled within approximation ratio $k$.
+We now turn to the thick pairs.
+All previous works for DSN and related problems \cite{FKN12,BBMRY13,CDKL17,DZ16}, where this thin/thick pairs framework was used, handled the thick pairs using a naive strategy: they sample a hitting set $S$ of $\Oish(n/k)$ nodes, arguing that $S$ contains a node along an $s \leadsto t$ path for every thick pair $(s, t)$.
+Then they try to connect every terminal in the pair set $P$ to every node in the hitting set $S$.
+For instance, Chlamatac et al.\ take BFS trees in and out of each node in the hitting set.
+In their algorithm, $k$ is set to $n^{3/5}$ and so their hitting set has size $\Oish(n^{2/5})$, which makes the cost of this stage $\Oish(n^{7/5})$.

 But do we really need $O(n^{7/5})$ edges in order to connect all the terminals to the hitting set?
-This is where our work comes in: we use the extremal results to argue that fewer edges are always sufficient.
+This is where our work comes in: Theorem \ref{thm:main} exactly implies that we can do much better.
 For example, say that OPT is $n^{4/5}$ and that we have $n^{4/5}$ terminals that we want to connect to $n^{2/5}$ other nodes.
-Our Theorem~\ref{main} says that $O(n^{13/10})$ edges are sufficient, as opposed to the naive bound of $n^{14/10}$.
+Theorem~\ref{thm:main} says that $O(n^{13/10})$ edges suffice, improving on the naive bound of $n^{14/10}$.